Y0Coss/docs-fork/pages/network/load_balancer/create_balancing/guide.en-gb.md

 #### View details on a server farm

-Use this call to view the details of a server farm given its ID.
+Use this api call to view the details of a server farm given its ID.
 In this example, we work with an HTTP farm:

 > [!api]
 >
 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/http/farm/{farmId}
 >

 |Setting|Meaning|
 |---|---|